LeoYin/Semi-parametric-Learning-of-Functional-Point-Process/README.md

  ![image](Figures/F2.png)

  ### Methodology
- Semi-parametric functional PCA;
+ Semi-parametric functional PCA; See

  ### Results
- The Figure below shows the estimations of intensity functions of stock buying (the top figure) and selling (the bottom figure) activities;
+ The Figure below shows the estimations of intensity functions of stock buying (the top figure) and selling (the bottom figure) activities; The line (in orange) is a fitted smoothed line.
+Three vertical dashed lines from left to right mark May 30th, 2007, September 19th, 2008, the two policy change dates.

  ![image](Figures/F3.png)